 Step 2 – Set Up Your Alerts

-Set up an alert for every topic, business, person or website address you want to receive updates about.
-You can track brands, employees, investors, influencers, celebrities, competitors, etc. There is no limit to how many alerts you can set up.
+Set up alerts for every topic, business, person, brand or web address you want to receive updates about.
+You can keep track of brands, names of employees, influencers, competitors, celebrities, investors, etc. There is no limit to how many alerts you can set up.

 Step 3 – Set Up Your Preferences